E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/Libxc-in-FHI-AIMS/readme.rst

   meta-GGA functionals (see detailed information in the Background Information Chapter).
 This interfaces the scalar- relativistic atomic solver of FHI-aims (default version) with Libxc.

-An interface to Libxc has been implemented before, but remained on a "proof-of-concept" stage.
+An interface to Libxc has been implemented before, but remained at a "proof-of-concept" stage.
 Libxc in FHI-aims is not only used for DFT calculations, but is needed for DFPT and the calculation magnetic and optical response properties.
 After full integration of Libxc, it will form an essential part of each simulation and will be used by most of the FHI-aims user.

-In a long term perspective we hope that Libxc can extend and finally replace the internal FHI-aims XC library helping to move FHI-aims from a monolithic to a more modular software architecture.
-On the other hand, we expect that the Libxc project will benefit from the increase of usability and visibility.
+In the long term, we hope that Libxc can extend and finally replace the internal FHI-aims XC library helping to move FHI-aims from a monolithic to a more modular software architecture.
+At the same time, we expect that the Libxc project will benefit from the increase of usability and visibility.

 ..
 [Blum2009] Blum, V., et al. (2009).
 Ab initio molecular simulations with numeric atom-centered orbitals.
 CPC, 180 (11), 2175–2196. https://doi.org/10.1016/j.cpc.2009.06.022